SAP-archive/SDK-Android/README.md

 These methods both return a Response object.
 The token parameter, if provided, override the token given at the construction of the Client.

+#### Audio Recording:
+* startRecording() *Starts the audio recording to a file*
+* stopRecording() *Stops the audio recording, sends the audio to Recast.Ai and returns a Response object*

+Note that all these methods should be called in separated tasks because they do http requests.

 ```java
 import ai.recast.sdk_android.Client;